gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

     - Topic-Offset Service
     - User Service

-1. The RestExample example-runner runner (in particular, with the *rest* profile from the *application-rest.yaml*) will be run immediately afterwards
+1. The Rest Example example-runner (in particular, with the *rest* profile from the *application-rest.yaml*) will be run immediately afterwards
     * The stdout and stderr will by default be stored in `Palisade-services/rest-example.log` and `Palisade-service/rest-example.err` respectively.

    There will briefly be 10 JVM instances running during the example: